-ArduPilot collects funds through donations from individuals and Partners and are held within SPI.
+ArduPilot collects funds through donations from individuals and Partners and these are held within SPI and the ArduPilot Foundation.
 Some of these funds go to pay for fixed costs including servers (i.e. build servers, wiki servers, etc) and are billed directly to ArduPilot’s account within SPI.
+Other project expenses and support engineer compensation is paid from the ArduPilot Foundation account.

-This page attempts to outline how any remaining funds are managed.
+This page attempts to outline how ArduPilot Project funds are managed.

 Anyone may submit a proposal to receive funding by opening a new topic within the Discuss Forum’s Proposal category.
 Suggestions for what the proposal should include are described here and also copied below: